aspnetboilerplate/aspnetboilerplate/doc/WebSite/About.md

 All applications have some common problems and need some common structures.
-ASP.NET Boilerplate works for small projects to large enterprise web applications, providing a qick start with maintanable code bases.
+ASP.NET Boilerplate works for small projects to large enterprise web applications, providing a quick start with maintainable code bases.

 ### Considerations